qrkwang/Busz-Research-Project/README.md

 4) calculate_actual_duration.py
     To calcualte the actual duration of the bus travelling time Factor that have been calculated
-        - Finding the distance between 2 point using the testKM API
+        <br>- Finding the distance between 2 point using the testKM API
         - Finding the speed of the point using distance/duration
         - Finding the actual distance of the actual busstop location
         - Finding the actual duration taken using the "actual_distance / speed"